Find Affordable College Courses

 Stanford, CA

-You’ll join some of the best and brightest minds around you if you attend University of California - Santa Barbara.
-The school came in at #2 on this year’s Best Physics Schools in California list.
-Located in the suburb of Santa Barbara, UCSB is a public school with a fairly large student population.
+The excellent programs at University of California - Santa Barbara helped the school earn the #2 place on this year’s ranking of the best physics schools in California.
+Located in the medium-sized suburb of Santa Barbara, UCSB is a public school with a very large student population.

 The average amount in student loans that physics majors at UCSB take out is $17,525.

-You’ll join some of the best and brightest minds around you if you attend University of California - Berkeley.
-The school came in at #3 on this year’s Best Physics Schools in California list.
-Located in the medium-sized city of Berkeley, UC Berkeley is a public school with a fairly large student population.
+Out of the 23 schools in California that were part of this year’s ranking, University of California - Berkeley landed the # 3 spot on the list.
+Located in the medium-sized city of Berkeley, UC Berkeley is a public college with a very large student population.

 On average, physics graduates from UC Berkeley take out $15,000 in student loans while working on their degree.